 What is Folliculitis?

-Folliculitis is a curable infection of the hair follicles caused by bacteria or fungus.
+Folliculitis is a curable infection of the hair follicles caused by bacteria or a fungus.
 Each hair on your body grows from an opening in your skin called a follicle.
 Sometimes, bacteria can get into these follicles and cause infection.
 Folliculitis can also be called “hot tub rash” or “barber’s itch.”

 How Dangerous is Folliculitis?